pdas9647/pdas9647/README.md

 </p>

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github.*
+*NOTE: Top languages do not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github.*

 ---
 <img align="right" width="500" src="https://www.mygo.ge/uploads/blog/1584023795.jpg" alt="Coding">